Lee Ho-jung (model): 2016–present: Venture into acting and rising popularity

+In January 2025, Lee became a free agent after her then-agency YG Entertainment decided to end its actor management business.
+In May of the same year, she signed a new management contract with Management LEDO, the actor management label of modelling agency Gost Corporation.

 Artistry

 Fashion

 Her interest in fashion often extended to a hobby of reforming designs of clothing personally owned by her to her own style and taste.
 She would then sell them at second-hand clothing stores and use the income to purchase new clothes.

 Influences

 Lee cited Kate Moss as a role model among models overseas due to their same height which she claims as "short" within the world of modelling.
 In the field of acting, Lee cites veteran actress Chun Woo-hee as a role model.

 Other ventures

 Philanthropy

 Lee alongside her mother participated in a donation campaign organized by Nylon Korea for single mothers in South Korea.
 The campaign pictorial included 10 pairs of celebrities and influencers which was published in the November issue of the magazine.
 Lee donated her entire modelling fee towards the campaign while funds were also raised by selling bags produced by the participants.
 Portion of the profits were donated to the Eastern Social Welfare Society.